ChemeketaCS/csweb/content/courses/cs162/202040/73360/week10.md

 The final quiz includes material from weeks 8, 9, and 10.

-You can take the final next Tues-Wed online in elearn.
-There is a review guide in the Files area of week 10.
+There is a review guide for the final in the Files area of week 10.